machaven/laravel-cascading-config/README.md

 How this works
 ----

 The service provider will check if the directory exists for the environment configured in your .env file.
-If the environment folder exists, then all configuration files will be read merged ont op of the the configuration from the config folder.
+If the environment folder exists, then all configuration files will be read from it and merged over the configurations from the config folder.

 Example for cascading config files
 ----